mahdibenzid/cloud/Portfolio-master/Portfolio-master/README.md

 And after that, in the project directory, you can run: npm start

-Runs the app in the development mode.
+Runs the app in the development mode.bb

 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.